 - 1 teaspoon vanilla extract

 - Pecan halves

 - Place egg whites in a large bowl; let stand at room temperature 30 minutes.
 Preheat oven to 325°.
-Line bottoms of two greased 9-in. round baking pans with parchment paper; grease paper.
+Line bottoms of 2 greased 9-in. round baking pans with parchment; grease paper.

 - Cream butter, shortening and sugar until light and fluffy.
 Add vanilla and egg yolks, beating well after each addition.
 In another bowl, whisk together flour and baking soda; beat into creamed mixture alternately with buttermilk.
 Stir in coconut and chopped pecans.

 - With clean beaters, beat egg whites on medium speed until stiff peaks form; fold gently into batter.
 Transfer to prepared pans.